-Generate 350M line

-The same procedure as above.

-Try the Distance Calculation tool

-Use the Distance Calculations tool to verify that the distance between the baseline and the generated 200M line is correct.

-- 1. Open the tool from Tools > Distance Calculations. - 2.
-Select an appropriate datum and coordinate system. - 3.
-For distance calculation method, select ellipse approximation or Vincenty calculation.
-Flat earth calculates in the metric values of the projections. - 4.
-Make sure that the graphic window is in 2D. - 5.
-Click in the graphics window to measure distance to previous position.
-The distance is displayed in the lower right corner of the panel and coordinates (lat/long) of the cursor position are also shown in the bottom of the panel.

-Clean up the distance lines

-Remove the parts of the generated distance lines that are outside our area of interest.

-- 1. Right-click on the dataset and select Edit points and lines... - 2.
-Click on the Delete tab, then on the By closed line tab. - 3.
-You may want to redisplay your data using the Display button in the lower part of the panel. - 4.
-Click the Start button and start digitizing, encircling the parts of the lines that should be removed. - 5.
+Exercise Generate 350M line The same procedure as above.
+Exercise Try the Distance Calculation tool Use the Distance Calculations tool to verify that the distance between the baseline and the generated 200M line is correct.
+1. Open the tool from Tools > Distance Calculations .
+2. Select an appropriate datum and coordinate system.
+3. For distance calculation method, select Vincenty calculation.
+Flat earth calculates in the metric values of the projections.
+4. To measure the distance between two points, press j on the keyboard to snap to them.
+5. The distance is displayed in the lower part of the panel.
+Notice that vertical, horizontal and total distance is measured and that lat/long of the select point is listed.
+Exercise Clean up the distance lines Remove the parts of the generated distance lines that are outside our area of interest.
+1. Right-click on the dataset and select Edit points and lines 2.
+Click on the Delete tab, then on the By closed line tab.
+3. You may want to redisplay your data using the Display button in the lower part of the panel.
+Click the Start button and start digitizing, encircling the parts of the lines that should be removed.
 When encircling is almost complete, click the Connect to start and End button.
-Then press Delete points INSIDE to remove the encircled points.
-(Alternatively use OUTSIDE). - The edited dataset is not written back into the project until Execute is clicked.
+Then press D elete points INSIDE to remove the encircled points.
+(Alternatively use OUTSIDE).
+The edited dataset is not written back into the project until Execute is clicked.
 Observe the options for Save as an extra copy, Overwrite input dataset etc.